hynek/svcs/docs/glossary.md

 Service
     Unfortunately, a "service" is a highly overloaded term in software engineering, but we've resisted to come up with a new term that's even more confusing.

-    In our context, it's a runtime-{term}`resource` managed by *svcs*.
+    In our context, it's a *local* runtime-{term}`resource` managed by *svcs*.
     This can be anything you'd like to be loosely coupled to your application code.
     For example, a database connection, a web API client, or a cache.

     It's usually also something you need to configure before using and can't just instantiate directly in your business code.